 As part of reasonably assuring whether the Village's financial statements are free of material misstatement, we tested its compliance with certain provisions of laws, regulations, contracts, and grant agreements, noncompliance with which could directly and materially affect the determination of financial statement amounts.
 However, opining on compliance with those provisions was not an objective of our audit and accordingly, we do not express an opinion.
 The results of our tests disclosed no instances of noncompliance or other matters we must report under Government Auditing Standards.

-We also noted certain matters not requiring inclusion in this report that we reported to the Village's management in a separate letter dated June 9, 2017.
+We did note a certain matter not requiring inclusion in this report that we reported the Village's management in a separate letter dated June 30, 2019.